Kennyfernando/Devops-Beginners/project2/project2.md

 ![23](img2/23.png)

 > [NOTE]
-In this case, SSL certificates were only created for **`kool.cloudghoul.online`** and **`health.cloudghoul.online`**.
+In this case, SSL certificates were only created for **`kool.nandez-tech.online`** and **`health.nandez-tech.online`**.
 So, when prompted, I entered the numbers 1 and 3 (corresponding to those two domains) to select them for certificate generation.
-If we had also created records for **`www.kool.cloudghoul.online`** and **`www.health.cloudghoul.online`**, I could have simply pressed Enter to accept the default selection (**all available records**).
+If we had also created records for **`www.kool.nandez-tech.online`** and **`www.health.nandez-tech.online`**, I could have simply pressed Enter to accept the default selection (**all available records**).
 If you try to create a certificate without having created an A record first, you will receive an error message.

-- Verify the website's SSL using the OpenSSL utility with the command: **`openssl s_client -connect health.cloudghoul.online:443`**
+- Verify the website's SSL using the OpenSSL utility with the command: **`openssl s_client -connect health.nandez-tech.online:443`**

 ![24](img2/25.png)